 Unlock the town’s secrets

-You’ll find locals promenading on the main pedestrian street during any season of the year.
-Tracing the course of the town’s past prosperity, you will come across attractions such as grand 18th-century houses as well as the home of Georgios Lassanis, a historian and hero of the Greek War of Independence.
+Tracing the course of the town’s past prosperity, you will come across attractions, such as grand 18th-century houses as well as the home of Georgios Lassanis, a historian and hero of the Greek War of Independence.
 In Kozani’s historic centre around Nikis Square, you’ll find the post-Byzantine church of Agios Nikolaos with its attractive belfry and carved birdhouses, the traditional meeting point for the town’s inhabitants.

 Historic documents in the library